 - Report your crypto taxes to the IRS

 IRS Crypto Tax Dates

 The US financial year runs from the 1st of January to the 31st of December every year.
-You need to report your crypto transactions for the 2021 financial year by the 15th of April 2022.
+You need to report your crypto transactions for the 2021 financial year by the 18th of April 2022 - this has been extended from the 15th of April.

 Act before end of financial year to pay less tax

 It’s important to understand that if you want to optimize your tax position and pay less tax, you need to do this before the end of the financial year, that the 31st of December 2021.
 Any transactions you make after this point won’t count towards your 2021 taxes but the 2022 tax return instead.